Bianchi Type-$V$ cosmology in $f(R,T)$ gravity with $\Lambda(T)$: modified gravity theory

-Since the field equations in $f(R,T)$ gravity also depend on the physical nature of the matter field (through the tensor $\Theta_{\mu\nu}$), for each choice of $f$ we can obtain several theoretical models.
+Since the field equations in $f(R,T)$ gravity also depend on the physical nature of the matter field (through the tensor $\Theta_{\mu\nu}$), several theoretical models can be obtained for each choice of $f$.
 Three explicit specification of the functional form of $f$ has been considered in Harko et al. \cite{ref27}

 The cosmological consequences for the class $f(R, T) = R + 2f(T)$ have been recently discussed in details by many authors [28$-$33, 57].
 Recently, Shamir et al. \cite{ref58} and Chaubey \& Sukla \cite{ref28} have discussed Bianchi type-I \& V and a general class of Bianchi models respectively in $F(R,T)$ gravity by considering $f(R,T) = R + 2f(T)$.
 In this paper we are considering the cosmological consequences of the class for which $f(R,T) = f_{1}(R) + f_{2}(T)$.
 Our derived cosmological model is totally different and new from that of other authors mentioned here.
 So far the physically important cosmological term $\Lambda$ which is a candidate for dark energy remains less attended.
 So, our derived model may lead to better understanding of the characteristic of Bianchi type-V models. \\